 Consideration of nominationsShow more

-Nominations are considered by the Western Australian Public Service Medal Committee which comprises:
+Nominations are considered by the WA Public Service Medal Committee which comprises:

-- Director General of the Department of the Premier and Cabinet (core member)
+- Director General, Department of the Premier and Cabinet (core member)

 - Director General (agency rotated annually)

-The Committee meets twice a year to assess the nominations and recommend proposed recipients to the Premier.
+The committee meets twice a year to assess nominations and recommend proposed recipients to the Premier.
 The Premier makes recommendations to the Governor-General who approves the awards.

-The Honours Secretariat of Government House contacts proposed recipients to confirm acceptance of the award and arranges for announcement of the awards to appear in the Commonwealth of Australia Gazette.
+The Honours Secretariat of Government House (Canberra) contacts proposed recipients to confirm acceptance of the award and arranges for announcement of the awards to appear in the Commonwealth of Australia Gazette.
 Proposed recipients may decline the medal if they wish.
-After gazettal, the recipient will be notified by Government House of the arrangements for them to receive their medal at an official ceremony.
+After gazettal, recipient are notified by Government House of arrangements for them to receive their medal at an official ceremony.